leopard-ai/betty/docs/quickstart/tutorial.rst

 Tutorial
 ========

-In this tutorial, we go through two major concepts --- **Problem** and **Engine** --- with the example of hyperparameter optimization (HPO) for MNIST image classification.
+In this tutorial, we cover two major concepts — **Problem** and **Engine** — using the running example of hyperparameter optimization (HPO) for MNIST image classification.

-Weight decay (or L2 regularization) is a popular regularization tehcnique that is used to improve the generalization capacity of neural networks.
-While the weight decay value is manually tuned and shared across different parameters traditionally, we aim to optimize weight decay values for *all parameters* with bilevel optimization in this example.
-Mathematically, the bilevel optimization formulation for the above problem can be written as:
+Weight decay (or L2 regularization) is a popular regularization technique that is used to improve the generalization capacity of neural networks.
+Traditionally, the weight decay value is manually tuned and shared across different parameters.
+However, in this example, we aim to optimize weight decay values for *all parameters* with bilevel optimization.
+Mathematically, the bilevel optimization formulation for this problem can be written as:

 .. math::